issp-center-dev/H-wave/docs/en/source/rpa/tutorial/tu-index.rst

 #. interaction definition files,

 before running the program.
-For the latter, you can use the outputs of external programs such as RESPACK, or you may create the files using the StdFace library.

 In the following, we provide a tutorial based on a sample in ``docs/tutorial/Hubbard/RPA`` directory.